Learning to Reduce Search Space for Generalizable Neural Routing Solver: Learning to Reduce (L2R)

 \subsection{Learning-based Reduction}

-The static reduction stage conducts partial search space pruning.
-However, there is still a large number of non-optimal edges remaining in the pruned graph $G'$, which imposes prohibitive computational costs for NCO in large-scale scenarios.
-However, as discussed in the previous section, further distance-based search reduction with a large reduced rate will lead to a poor optimality ratio and poor performance.

-To mitigate the negative impact of reduction on optimality, we develop a learning-based model to dynamically evaluate the potential of feasible nodes and adaptively reduce the search space at each construction step.
-Our proposed model ensures efficiency through a lightweight structure containing only an embedding layer and an attention layer.
-Their implementations are detailed in the following.
+While the static reduction stage removes the most distant edges, the pruned graph $G'$ still contains many non-optimal edge connections, leaving computational costs prohibitive on large-scale instances.
+At the same time, as discussed in the previous section, further reducing the search space solely based on geometric distance would severely degrade solution quality.
+To address this challenge, we develop a learning-based model to dynamically evaluate the potential of feasible nodes and adaptively prune the search space at each construction step.
+For efficiency, the model employs a lightweight architecture with only an embedding layer followed by an attention layer, as detailed below.

-\paragraph{Embedding Layer} Given an instance $S = \{\mathbf{s}_i\}_{i=1}^n$ with $n$ node features $\mathbf{s}_i \in \mathbb{R}^{d_x}$ (e.g., city coordinates in TSP), we first project these features into $d$-dimensional embeddings through a shared linear transformation for each node:
+\paragraph{Embedding Layer} Given a VRP instance with an optional depot indexed by $0$ and $n$ customers indexed by $\{1, 2, \ldots, n\}$, it can be represented as $S = \{\mathbf{s}_i\}_{i=0}^n$.
+In VRP (e.g., CVRP), each node $\mathbf{s}_i$ contains spatial node coordinates $\{x_{i},y_{i}\}$ and problem-specific attributes $\bm{\omega}_{i}$.
+Specifically, $\bm{\omega}_{i}$ consists of node demand (common to CVRP variants), which is further augmented with time window information (i.e., earliest and latest arrival time) for CVRPTW.
+These features are first projected into a $d$-dimensional embedding through a shared linear transformation for each node: